jusito/docker-ftb-alpine/README.md

 If you want default FTB values: JAVA_PARAMETERS=""

 ### Server Properties
+Because you may want to use many environment variables, [you may find --env-file helpful](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file).
 The values of this environment variables are written on every restart.
 If you don't set them, default value is written.

 |Name|Default|Description|